Welcome – I’m glad you’re here

 It’s important to distinguish coaching from other supportive roles.

-Consulting involves providing expert advice and solutions based on the Coach’s experience.
-Coaching, by contrast, supports the client in discovering their own solutions.
+Consulting involves providing expert advice and solutions based on the consultant’s experience.
+Coaching, by contrast, supports the client in discovering their own solutions regardless of experience.

-Counseling or Therapy addresses psychological healing and past traumas.
+Counseling and Therapy address psychological healing and past traumas.
 Coaching focuses on where a client is now, supporting goal attainment and future progress.

 Clients are typically dealing with